umrover/mrover-ros/src/esw/science_board/README.md

 #### UART Serial Info - science_board/serial/

-You may choose to configure the UART serial info, such as baudrate and timeout.
+You may choose to configure the UART serial info, such as baud rate and timeout.
-The baudrate must be consistent with the firmware flased on the STM32 chip.
+The baud rate must be consistent with the firmware flased on the STM32 chip.

 #### Miscellaneous Info - science_board/info/